bilegt-bat-ochir/learning-library/data-management-library/goldengate/migrate-postgre-atp/migrate/migrate.md

 ## Introduction

-The final lab of this workshop will guide you on how to set up a simple migration to ATP using Goldengate Microservices.
+The final lab of this workshop will guide you on how to set up a simple migration to ATP using GoldenGate Microservices.
 By using Oracle GoldenGate Microservices on Oracle Cloud Marketplace, replication from on-premises to cloud and cloud-to-cloud platforms can easily be established and managed.
 This will allow you to deploy Oracle GoldenGate in an off-box architecture, which means you can run and manage your Oracle GoldenGate deployment from a single location.

 *Estimated lab time*: 30 minutes